cbodonnell/tfarm/examples/public-dev-env/README.md

 # Public Dev Environment

-This is an example using tunnel.farm to create a public development environment.
+This is an example using tfarm to create a public development environment.

 The development environment is a simple web server that proxies requests to local services.